Let’s have some real creative career talk.

 Why you need to perfect your craft, deal with your sh*t, and find your artistic vision before you jump into an art business:

 Sometimes you can’t rush the process.

 When I first started selling my art almost a decade ago, I did it all wrong.
-I didn’t have a clue how to be a professional artist.
-I was a college student, and kind of a miserable human.
+I didn’t have a clue how to be a professional artist, because I was busy being a college student and a miserable human.
 I thought an art business could save me from the real world.
 (Quick back story: I was severely depressed from past trauma and wasn’t ready to be an adult.
 It’s cool, though.
-I’m over it now.)
+I’m mostly over it.)

-While chasing that dream, I tried multiple times to succeed with art and I kept failing.
+While chasing my dream of artistic escape, I tried multiple times to succeed with art and just kept failing to make it happen.

-When Creating Art is about the process and Not a destination.
+Creating art is about the process and not a destination.

-You can get there, but is now the right time?
-Is this what you are supposed to do with your art at this very moment?
+Is making a business what you are supposed to do with your art at this very moment?
 If you feel conflicted and antsy and are hoping success with art will save you from something, I urge you to dive deeper into your intentions.
 What is it that you really need right now?

 Why do you create?